Make Beautiful, Natural Wreaths from the Garden

 Here’s how to decorate with the greens, twigs, and mosses that grow where you live

 Snow blankets the ground, and it’s so cold that Patti Bosket can see her breath in the frigid air.
 But she’s on a pleasurable mission.
-Basket in hand, she treks across the meadow outside her home near Leavenworth, Washington, gathering greens and twigs for making wreaths.
+Basket in hand, she treks across the meadow outside her home near Leavenworth, Washington, gathering greens and twigs for making her natural wreaths.
 Her dog, Jake, scampers along behind her.

 Bosket has been designing wreaths for decades, first for her own home, and then for her floral and interior design business, Au Naturel.
 “I started my design career making wreaths from roadside plants,” she admits.